lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 ### Unit Tests

-New unit tests for the event creator should be written for the following scenarios:
+New unit tests for the quiescence component should be written for the following scenarios:

 - If all the quiescence rules are met, it should stop creating events.
 - If the `wallClockTime` + `tctDuration` is less than the next TCT, it should create events regardless of any